threatsnack/trigram-parser/README.md

 I especially appreciate that this was take-home.
 I perform pretty poorly when I have to do in-person coding challenges, so this really was a breath of fresh air.

-## What I'd Do Next / Things I Would Change
+## What I'd Do Next / Things I Would Change :wrench:
 - I think there are improvements I could make to the scope of my exception handling.

 - There are definitely additional usage guidelines I could add to argparse, to make both methods of passing text more clear to the end user.